Plymouth Dentistry Interview Questions

 Top Tips for the Plymouth Dentistry Interview

-• Do as many mock interviews as possible!
-The interviews can be daunting simply because of the pressures and setting of it, as opposed to the questions themselves.
-Familiarity breeds confidence so do as many mock MMIs as you can to gain confidence in speaking for lengthy periods of time and reflecting adequately.
+- Do as many mock interviews as you can!
+The interviews can be intimidating due to the pressure and setting, rather than the questions themselves.
+Practising frequently will build your confidence, helping you speak comfortably for longer periods and reflect effectively.
 Sign up to our Dentistry mock MMI circuit here: Dentistry mock MMI

-• Familiarize yourself with the NHS’ constitution & values-based recruitment.
+- Familiarise yourself with the NHS constitution & values-based recruitment.
 This is an integral part of the Plymouth Dentistry interview and a great place to set yourself apart from other candidates.
-Learn to link your skills to this document.
-With regards to preparation, read through this and reflect on your own experiences to find examples of when you’ve shown the qualities that they deem important.
+Learn to link your skills to this document and reflect on your own experiences to find examples of how you’ve demonstrated these important qualities.

-• Strengthen your problem-solving and analytical skills.
-The Plymouth interview focusses on problem-solving skills, especially centered around issues affecting dental care provision and the future of dentistry.
+- Strengthen your problem-solving and analytical skills.
+The Plymouth interview focuses on these abilities, particularly in relation to dental care and the future of dentistry.
 Consider the future of dentistry and the ways in which it can be further improved.

 Frequently Asked Question